 The Maurice R. Greenberg Yale-China Initiative

 Mr. Greenberg has been instrumental in advancing three major aspects of Yale’s international outreach in China and around the world.
 Many students visiting the U.S. and China are now funded as Greenberg Scholars, allowing the University to meet their financial needs fully.
 Support of the World Fellows Program brings emerging leaders from China and other countries to Yale each year for seminars, research, and leadership training.
-And the construction of a conference facility, The Maurice R. Greenberg Conference Center, will enhance Yale’s ability to collaborate with leading Chinese universities and institutions.
+The construction of a conference facility, The Maurice R. Greenberg Conference Center, has enhanced Yale’s ability to collaborate with leading Chinese universities and institutions.

 The Greenberg Scholars program is the undergraduate cornerstone of the Greenberg Yale-China Initiative, providing financial support to send Yale students to China as well as supporting Chinese students to study at Yale.
 The program plays a key role in Yale’s mission to foster mutual understanding and deeper appreciation for the distinct elements of Chinese and Western cultures.